kicaj29/aws/S3/readme.md

 *  Buckets must have globally unique name (across all accounts)
 *  Buckets are defined at the region level
 *  S3 looks like a global service but buckets are created in a region
+*  It is key value based object storage service
+*  Stores data in flat non-hierarchical structure
 *  Naming conventions for buckets
    *  No uppercase
    *  No underscore
    *  3-63 length
    *  Not an IP
    *  Must start with lowercase letter or number

 # Path